 A simple analysis of primary and potential indicator constituents (as performed in Section 4.1) may not provide the lines of evidence required for a robust ASD investigation.
 It is recognized that naturally occurring indicator constituents and upgradient sources may have an additional influence on groundwater quality.
 Spatially across a site, groundwater quality may be observed to change due to chemical interactions with the aquifer matrix.
-EPRI (2012) recommended more sophisticated methods that can be used for multiple parameters over multiple locations.
-These include ion ratios and ternary plots.
+EPRI (2012) recommended use of more sophisticated methods for multiple parameters over multiple locations, such as ion ratios and ternary plots.